Learn how to fix QuickBooks Error -6177, 0 that appears when you open QuickBooks Desktop

 Method 2.
 Update Your QuickBooks Desktop

-Just keeping your QuickBooks Desktop updated can keep you from a wide most QuickBooks File and other issues.
+Just keeping your QuickBooks Desktop updated can keep you from a wide most QB File and other issues.
 If your QuickBooks isn’t updated, follow the below-mentioned steps:

 - Click on the QuickBooks Desktop icon and open it.